|Old Mother Stollard an heirloom dried bean|

 If you are saving seeds make sure it is from an open pollinated or heirloom variety.
 The easiest seeds to save are from tomatoes, beans, peas, peppers and lettuce.
 They are self-pollinating with less risk of cross pollination.

 Seeds should be stored in a cool, dark, and dry environment.
-You do not need to freeze them.
 Start with good quality seeds.
 Cheap, old seeds have poor germination rates.
 For best germination rates, replace seeds every 3 to 5 years.
 I replace seeds every 3 year.

 Ready, Set, Plant!